rmpeery/dataProcessing/README.md

 # dataProcessing
-Common scripts for manipulating and processing transcriptome data
+Common scripts for manipulating and processing genomic data